 The Hestia Fund’s grant to Brooke is catalyzing our development of a long-term computer science course sequence.
 With The Hestia Fund’s support, we are able to cover initial instructional expenses for our tenth grade CS course, which we added in the 2017-2018 school year.
 Brooke’s vision is that our CS sequence, in addition to our extra curricular offerings such as robotics, will not only expose students to computer science and engineering, but will ignite their curiosity and desire to pursue opportunities in the field at the post-secondary level and beyond.

-This is Hestia’s first year funding Brooke Charter School.
-Hestia’s grant of $25,000 will support the Computer Science Program expansion.
+This is Hestia’s second year funding Brooke Charter School.
+Hestia’s grant of $25,000 will support the Computer Science for All Program.